ido90/Earthquakes/README.md

 My main task in the team concentrated on NN-based solutions, which did not prove very useful for the competition.

-While my work is surely far away from optimal, it is suspected that Neural Networks have lower success potential for the task (in particular, most public discussion in the competition concentrated on trees-based solutions).
+While my work is surely far away from optimal, it is suspected that Neural Networks have lower success potential for the task (in particular, most public discussion in the competition concentrated on trees-based solutions and dedicated feature-engineering).

 ### Competition
 Task: given a series of 150K seismic measurements, predict the time remaining until the next earthquake.